Tips for helping visitors find the products they're looking for.

-- Products Pages - Browsable collections of products
+- Store pages - Browsable collections of products.

-- Product item pages - A page displaying a single product’s details and variant options
+- Product details pages - A page displaying a single product’s details and variant options

-Products Pages are browsable collections of products.
+Store pages are browsable collections of products.
 The page includes key details about each product, usually the title, price, and if it's sold out.
-Clicking on a specific product opens its item page for additional details.
+Clicking a specific product opens its details page for additional details.

 - Give your Product Pages clear names, like Shop, Store, or Products.

 - Use the Product Page’s SEO title field to describe your products in more detail, like Homemade Organic Soaps.